nondon1/Python-Code-of-Pulse-Echo-project/README.md

 # Python-Code-of-Pulse-Echo-project
-Project: Using Phthon find acoustic attenuation in Vibration-Damping Alloys(Automatic code to detect acoustic attenuation and speed in composite alloys).
+Project: Using Python to find acoustic attenuation in Vibration-Damping Alloys(Automatic code to detect acoustic attenuation and speed in composite alloys).

 Project Overview